jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 --

-### Benefits
+### Benefits In This Specific Case

-* Support for strong typing in javascript
+* Support for strong typing in javascript.
-* Arguments of wrong type are detected
+* Arguments of wrong type are detected.
-* Misusages is notified imeddiatly to the developpers
+* Misusages is notified imeddiatly to the developpers.

-Earlier bugs detection leads to higher quality code
+Earlier bugs detection leads to higher quality code.

---
+All that lead to faster bug fixes. so better code.

-### OK tell us more
+Good measures leads to better decision on which action to take.

 --

-# What Better.JS Can Do For You ?
+## Ok exactly, which features are available ?

 --